Members' code of conduct

 - 1. For us to command the confidence of all of our key interests, it is necessary that Council as the governing body should adopt and comply with appropriate standards of conduct.
 Upon appointment, all Council members are required to confirm their commitment to the Members’ Code of Conduct.

-- 2. In performing their duties, members uphold the seven principles identified by the Nolan Committee in its first report on standards in public life in May 1995 (the Nolan principles):
+- 2. In performing their duties, members uphold the seven principles first identified by the Nolan Committee in its first report on standards in public life in May 1995 (the Nolan principles), and updated by the Committee on Standards in Public Life in its report of January 2013, Standards Matter:

-- d.
-Accountability: holders of public office are accountable for their decisions and actions to the public and must submit themselves to whatever scrutiny is appropriate to their office.
+- d. accountability: holders of public office are accountable for their decisions and actions and must submit themselves to the scrutiny necessary to ensure this

 - 3. We are the regulator for doctors in the UK, with responsibility for protecting, promoting and maintaining the health and safety of the public by ensuring proper standards in the practice of medicine, as set out in the Medical Act 1983 as amended.
 Council members have a duty to ensure that our functions are effectively discharged in the interests of public protection.